Senhor-Filipe/Olirum-Boys/README.md

 Code languages being used by this project: **Kotlin** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Frameworks being used in this project: **Ktor**

+To use the FrontEnd, simply run the Olirum-Boys/FrontEnd/flutter_front_end/lib/main.dart

+#### Members:

+* Matheus Sungho Ha 18.00525-0
+* Guilherme Jun Ishikawa 18.00906-9
+* Filipe dos Santos Pugliesi
+* Pedro Lemes

 &nbsp;

 ---
 ## File structure
 &nbsp;
 &nbsp;Remember to keep a good organization of the files.
-The code is divided into some folders for better readability and ease of use.
+The code is divided into folders for better readability and ease of use.
 In this section will be located the description for each folder of this repository.

 ### DatabaseAPI/src/main/kotlin/com/example` directory